So last week, I introduced you to a little bit of why I went to visit Taiwan.

 ORGANIC TAIWANESE FOOD & DRINK

 I wasn’t feeling at all well when I arrived in Taiwan, so I started my day at the amba Taipei Ximending with fresh organic food, a salad, and some chips, to make me feel at home!
+All the nore to get that boutique feeling which you can do, if you book your hotel here!

 - Cost of fruit juice: NT$170 or €5.70!